 Bringing any home project to life takes careful planning.
 It’s tempting to “jump in” and get moving on it right away, but it’s worth your while to explore options and get advice from other homeowners and experts.
 This will help ensure you get exactly what you envision, while taking care of your family budget, too.

 Start by doing your homework online.
 Search for images, videos, and how-to lists.
 Read through customer reviews so you can learn from the experiences of others.
-You might come across some great product recommendations or local business who can help with materials, design, or installation.
+You might come across some great product recommendations or local businesses who can help with materials, design, or installation.
 For more face-to-face support, visit a local home and garden show to meet vendors and other professionals who can provide all the inspiration and information you need.

 And don’t forget to talk to your homeowner’s insurance agent.
 As an improvement to your home, your project will ultimately add value to your property—so protect your investment.
 To get you started talking, here are three spring home project insurance questions to ask your agent: